 The ‘learning to do’ pillar emphasizes the transfer of knowledge from the learning environment to the professional and practical sphere, and dealing with formal and informal situations at work and elsewhere [22].
 In the context of this study, learning to do, both as an expectation at the pre-training level and after the training, refers to knowing how to deal with mistreatment, both personally (what to do in such cases) and formally (what organizational mechanisms are available).
-The participants gave the following descriptions: If, God forbid, such a thing would come my way, in our department, I need to be equipped with what it takes to deal with it, and so should the organization (O.B.); I expect the training to give us a process with a solution at the end, not just awareness (B.R.); I expect to be introduced with a structured mechanism that will help me know what to do.
-If it would have happened before now, I may have turned to [certain colleagues] and said: You know, he yelled at me.
-But I am not sure this is what I would do now, or if this would have been the right way to do it (D.B.); People need to know that there is someone to turn to, and who it is, and what to do … because when something happens, they ask: Why didn’t you say something?
+The participants gave the following descriptions: If, God forbid, such a thing would come my way, in our department, I need to be equipped with what it takes to deal with it, and so should the organization (P12); I expect the training to give us a process with a solution at the end, not just awareness (P1); I expect to be introduced with a structured mechanism that will help me know what to do.
+If it would have happened before, I may have turned to [certain colleagues] and said: You know, he yelled at me.
+But I am not sure this is what I would do now, or if this would have been the right way to do it (P13); People need to know that there is someone to turn to, and who it is, and what to do … because when something happens, they ask: Why didn’t you say something?
 I didn’t have who to address.
 Who should have I addressed?
-It has to be clear (M.L.).
+It has to be clear (P10).

 The themes that emerged in relation to the impact of the training were permission to act, knowing how to act, and paying it forward.